kin-cs/ideas_around_us/index.md

 ### A book: 寫給每個人的基本收入讀本 (Basic Income: And How We Can Make It Happen)
 - key concepts:
   - distribute basic income to everyone
-  - avoid setting the income limit, thus avoid the unwillingness of getting a job with pay similar to the "basic income"
+  - avoid setting the income limit, thus avoid the unwillingness of getting a job with pay similar to the "low income welfare"
   - put a bit higher tax for the wealth for offset the allocation of this basic income to them